paulin34/info_sources/README.md

 # Don't know how to use github
-everyday and contests problems trying to solved or already solved
+programming contest problems I'm trying to solve or already solved